 The “St. Nicholas” church was built in 1850 and, for 153 proud years, stood by the Macedonian village of Mavrovo, until it was decided that a dam would be built in the area.
 There are times of the year, when the church is completely submerged and cannot be seen, but it resurfaces again and again.
 You are most likely to see it if you visit the region during a dry summer, like the last few ones.

 The only thing left of the church in the Venezuelan city of Potosi, is the cross atop its bell tower.
-All of the city s inhabitants fled, after it became clear that the government had decided to build the La Honda dam here.
-According to those who once resided in the city, in 1985 the man who was Venezuela s president at the time – Carlos Andres Perez, came to the city and simply told the people that if they do not leave their homes, they would be forced out.
+All of the city’s inhabitants fled, after it became clear that the government had decided to build the La Honda dam here.
+According to those who once resided in the city, in 1985 Venezuela’s president at the time – Carlos Andres Perez, came to the city and simply told the people that if they do not leave their homes, they would be forced out.

 Rutland Water is the name of a dam, near Normanton, UK.
 This strange church is currently halfway under water.
 This is yet another place, that used to be a settlement, and was submerged due do the building of a dam.
 This church, however, was saved in an unusual way – its floors were raised with about a meter and, when inside, you realize how weirdly low the windows, ceiling and altar seem… Not only is the church open to visitors, but it is also fully functional and often becomes the ground for wedding ceremonies.

 Petrolandia is a city in Brazil, which currently has about 30,000 residents.
-It is located near the shores of the Sao Francisco River.
-As is the case with many of the other churches in this story, in the past, a portion of the city was submerged, so that a dam could be built in its place.
+It is located near the banks of the Sao Francisco River.
+As is the case with many of the other churches in this list, in the past, a portion of the city was submerged so that a dam could be built in its place.
 The only remaining structure of what once was a city, is now the half-ruined church.
 This rundown structure looks unreal, but also spectacularly beautiful – it resembles a huge fish, with its mouth open, awaiting tasty visitors.

 Once upon a time, this church was of interest because of its beautiful design, but today it has a much different, eerie appeal.
 The church in Krokhino is located at the border of the Sheksna River and the White Lake.
 The temple was built in the 15th century but during the 1980s the socialist government decided to construct a hydroelectric power station in its place.
 Today, what remains of the church has been turned into a tourist attraction, normally visited by boat.
-Often there are campaigns, whose mission is to save what is left of the building from full devastation.
+There have been several campaigns, whose mission is to save what is left of the building from full devastation.

 At the bottom of the man-made lake Lago di Resia (Reschensee in German) in Italy, you can see a submerged church from the 14th century.
-Today, the only part of the structure above water is its bell tower.
+Today, the only part of the structure above water is its bell tower near the town of Curon Venosta.
 In the winter, when the lake freezes over, you can reach the bell tower by foot.
-According to the legend, sometimes, during the winter, you can hear the church s bells ringing.
-However, that s somewhat doubtful, since the bells were removed in 1950, when the main part of the church was demolished and a dam was built a week later.
+According to the legend, sometimes, during the winter, you can hear the church bells ringing.
+However, that’s somewhat doubtful, since the bells were removed in 1950, when the main part of the church was demolished and a dam was built a week later.